|Guangren Temple Pictures|

-Guangren Lama Temple was first rebuilt in 1952.
+Guangren Temple was first rebuilt in 1952.
 After that, its main architecture, including the Mahavira Hall, the Sutras Keeping Hall and the Bodhisattva Hall among others, were brand new.
 In 1983, it was cited as a National Key Buddhist Monastery in the Han nationality region by the State Council.
-Guangren Lame Temple was underwent extensive repairs again in 2006 and expanded to the large scale that it is at present.
+Guangren Lama Temple has underwent extensive repairs again in 2006 and expanded to the large scale that it is at present.

-The whole temple covers an area of 2.6 acres.
-When you go into it, the main architectural features fall into place from south to north as follows: the Mountain Gate, the Devajara Hall, the Mahavira Hall, the One Thousand Buddha Halls and the Sutra Keeping Hall, while on both sides there are flanking halls, wing-rooms and cross-yards.
+The whole temple covers an area of 1.3 hectares (3 acres).
+When you go into it, the main architectural features fall into place from south to north as follows: the Mountain Gate, the Devajara Hall, the Mahavira Hall, the One Thousand Buddha Hall and the Sutra Keeping Hall, while on both sides there are flanking halls, wing-rooms and cross-yards.

 |A hall for worshipping |

-The original stone sculpture of 'The Guangren Lama Temple Stele Erected under the Imperial Order'
+2. The original stone sculpture of 'The Guangren Temple Stele Erected under the Imperial Order'.

 2. 'Royal Graciousness for Western China' by Emperor Kangxi.

 3. 'Holy Land of Buddhism' by Emperor Qianlong.